gibbo3433/pull-request-demo/README.md

 THEN I am presented with up to six different recipie choices

 WHEN I click on the chosen recipe
-THEN I am taken to a page showing further ingrediants needed to the ones I selected and are given instructions
+THEN I am taken to a page showing further ingredients needed to the ones I selected and are given instructions

 WHEN I click on the random beer button
 THEN I am presented with a random beer choice that could compliment my recipe choice